 I got a small container of Italian salad dressing and asked for a bottle of water before taking a seat at a table.
 The salad was of good quality and the dressing went perfectly with the veggies.
 I thought the stromboli was scrumptious, and at just the right temperature, and the pizza was definitely acceptable.
 No complaints here.

 Gerardi worked a Twin Valley High School in Wilmington until accepting the job offer at BFUHS.
-He's clearly enthusiastic about his job -- food isn't just
+He's clearly enthusiastic about his job -- food isn't just a job for him, it's his life.

 "People are used to a four-ounce roll or a four-ounce bagel.
 Now, in order to offer the deli every single day in an open setting like this, where they have their choices, all of a sudden that roll went from four ounces to two ounces (to meet the required 10 ounces per week)," he says.
 "That's one of the biggest challenges."